-The risk of getting malaria is greatest if you do not take your anti-malarial medication or do not take it properly.
-People who take last-minute holidays and also those visiting friends or relatives abroad have been shown to be the least likely to take their anti-malarial medication.
+The risk of getting the disease is greatest if you do not take your antimalarial medication or do not take it properly.
+People who take last-minute holidays and also those visiting friends or relatives abroad have been shown to be the least likely to take their antimalarial medication.

 How is malaria transmitted?

 The plasmodium parasite is usually transmitted by a particular species of mosquito, which is the anopheles mosquito.
-If a female anopheles mosquito bites a person who is infected with malaria, the mosquito can then carry the plasmodium parasite and spread it to others when it bites and feeds from other people's blood.
+If a female anopheles mosquito bites a person who is infected with malaria, the infected mosquito can then carry the plasmodium parasite and spread it to others when it bites and feeds from other people's blood.

 When the plasmodium parasite enters your blood, it travels to your liver and then re-enters the bloodstream where it can invade your red blood cells.
 Eventually, these infected red blood cells burst which leads to them releasing even more of the tiny parasites into your blood.
 These infected red blood cells tend to burst every 48-72 hours.
-Each time they burst, you will usually experience an episode of chills, high temperature (fever) and sweating.
+Each time they burst, you may experience an episode of chills, high temperature (fever) and sweating.

 How is malaria diagnosed?

 Your doctor will perform a blood test.
-The blood sample will be sent to the laboratory and will be examined for the presence of the malaria parasite.
-The type of malaria causing the infection will also be determined.
+The blood sample will be sent to the laboratory and will be examined for the presence of the plasmodium parasite.
+The type of plasmodium causing the infection will also be determined.
 If the first blood test is negative but your doctor suspects you have malaria then you may be asked to have another blood test taken a couple of days later.

 The type of medicine prescribed and the duration of treatment can vary from person to person.
 It depends on various factors such as:

-- If you have taken any anti-malarial medication when you were travelling.
+- If you have taken any antimalarial medication when you were travelling.

 - The severity of your symptoms.

-If the first anti-malarial medicine that you are prescribed fails to improve your symptoms, you may have to try a variety of other medicines as part of your treatment.
+If the first antimalarial medicine that you are prescribed fails to improve your symptoms, you may have to try a variety of other medicines as part of your treatment.
 You may find that your treatment for malaria leaves you feeling very weak and tired for several weeks afterwards.